negomi/react-burger-menu/README.md

 If you keep the menu state yourself it might be convenient to pass a custom function to be used when the user triggers something that should open the menu.

 Called when:
-* The user clicks the burger icon
+* The user clicks on the burger icon

 ``` javascript
 <Menu onOpen={ handleOnOpen } />